Ural owl: Habitat

 Historically, they normally occur in remote, little disturbed areas far from human habitations.
 The Ural owl is largely restricted from areas where forest fragmentation has occurred or park-like settings are predominant, as opposed to the smaller, more adaptive tawny owl which acclimates favorably to such areas.
 On the contrary, in some peri-urbanized areas of Russia, such as the metropolitan parks and gardens so long as habitat is favorable and encouraging of prey populations, the Ural owl has been known to successfully occur.
-Some towns and cities whose region hold some populations of Ural owls are Chkalov, Kirov, Barnaul, Krasnoyarsk and Irkutsk, and even sometimes Leningrad and Moscow.Rezanov, A.A. & Rezanov, A.G.
-(2013).
-Nesting long-tailed owl Strix uralensis near human habitation in Istra district of Moscow region: assessment of the degree of synanthropization.
-Rus. ornithol.
-Journal, 951.
+Some towns and cities whose region hold some populations of Ural owls are Chkalov, Kirov, Perm, Barnaul, Krasnoyarsk and Irkutsk, and even sometimes Leningrad and Moscow.
 Changes in nesting habits due to the erection of nest boxes has almost allowed Ural owls to nest unusually close to human habitations in the western part of the range, especially in Finland.
 An exceptional record of synanthropization in this species for Europe was recorded in Košice, Slovakia where a 10-15 year apparent increase of an unknown number of owls have been observed between the months of November and June.
 At least one Ural owl was recorded to habituate the city of Ljubljana in Slovenia but there was no evidence it was able to breed or establish a territory given the limited nature of woodlands in the vicinity.

 Behaviour

 The Ural owl is often considered nocturnal with peaks of activity at dusk and just before dawn.
 However, taken as a whole and since it mainly lives the taiga zone where very long summer days are the norm against extensive dark during the winter, Ural owls are not infrequently fully active during daylight hours during the warmer months, while brooding young.
 Presumably during winter, they are mostly active during the night.
-Thus, the species may be more correctly classified as cathemeral as is much of their main prey.Kajtoch, Ł., Matysek, M., & Figarski, T. (2016).
-Spatio-temporal patterns of owl territories in fragmented forests are affected by a top predator (Ural owl).
-In Annales Zoologici Fennici (Vol. 53, No. 3–4, pp. 165-175).
-Finnish Zoological and Botanical Publishing Board.
+Thus, the species may be more correctly classified as cathemeral as is much of their main prey.
 The wide range of activity times, and partial adaption to daytime activity, is further indicated by the relatively small eyes that the species possesses.
 This contrasts strongly with the tawny owl, which almost always fully nocturnal.
 During the day, Ural owls may take rests on a roost, which is most typically a branch close to trunk of a tree or in dense foliage.
 Normally, Ural owls are not too shy and may be approached quite closely.
 Historically, European birdwatchers often consider the species to be rather elusive and hard to observe.
 However, as the species as acclimated to nest boxes closer to areas where humans frequent, especially in Fennoscandia, encounters have increased sharply.